Updated June 9, 2023

-2. Go to sheet1 where we will get to see data separated into measures and dimensions.
-Dimension is qualitative data and dimension is quantities data.
+2. Go to sheet1, separating data into measures and dimensions.
+Dimension is qualitative data, and dimension is quantities data.

-4. Create calculated field name CountD and enter formula COUNTD([subcategory]).
+4. Create a calculated field name CountD and enter the formula COUNTD([sub-category]).

 5. We can choose any dimension for the COUNTD.

-6. Drag sub-category to columns and region to Rows.
+6. Drag sub-categories to columns and regions to Rows.